Francesco

 active core, a means for applying an electric voltage impulse

-between two points of a piezoelectric portion of said active core;
+between two points of a piezoelectric portion of said active

-particular said particles selected among: electrons; protons;
+particles in particular said particles selected among:

-neutrons;
+electrons; protons; neutrons;

-- a means for impulsively applying a beam of ions of elements, in
+- a means for impulsively applying a beam of ions of elements,

-- a means for applying a magnetic field impulse along said active
+- a means for applying a magnetic field impulse along said

-core that has a magnetostrictive portion.
+active core that has a magnetostrictive portion.

 Preferably, a means is associated with said means for triggering